 California has a two-tiered credentialing system for administrators.
-Preliminary programs prepare candidates to obtain a future administrative position with a focus on the skills needed for a site administrator position.
-Preliminary preparation includes successful completion of required coursework, fieldwork, and a performance demonstration of their knowledge, skills, and abilities.
-The second tier of preparation is a two-year job-embedded individualized induction program focused on the candidate’s employment position.
-This preparation involves extensive support for, and mentoring of new administrators in their first and second year of service.
+During the first-tier preliminary program, candidates prepare for a future administrative position with a focus on the skills needed by a school site administrator.
+Preliminary preparation includes successful completion of required coursework, fieldwork, and passage of the CalAPA, a performance demonstration of their knowledge, skills, and abilities.
+The clear induction program, the second tier of preparation is a two-year job-embedded individualized program, based upon the candidate’s employment position.
+This preparation involves extensive support for, and mentoring of, new administrators in their first and second year of service.

-- Administrative Services Credential Program Standards Handbook Guidance for program sponsors in both designing and implementing an Administrative Services Credential program are captured in one location in this booklet.
-Containing the programs’ preconditions, content expectations, performance expectations, the 2013 preliminary program standards, the 2014 clear induction standards and glossaries for both programs, the booklet also offers contextual information and graphic aids to help understand program requirements.
+- Administrative Services Credential Program Standards Handbook.
+Guidance for program sponsors in both designing and implementing a preliminary or clear/induction Administrative Services Credential program are captured in one location in this booklet.
+Containing the programs’ preconditions, content expectations, performance expectations, the 2017 preliminary program standards, the 2014 clear induction standards and glossaries for both programs, the booklet also offers contextual information and graphic aids to help understand program requirements.

-- 2017 Content and Performance Expectations, targeting future education administrators and beginning practitioners, define the content of courses and performance levels expected of a beginning administrator.
-Beginning in the 2018-19 school year, these expectations will be assessed in a combination of the California Administrator Performance Assessment (CalAPA) and coursework assignments.
+- 2017 Content and Performance Expectations, are used in the preliminary tier of preparation, supporting future education administrators and beginning practitioners, define the content of courses and the performance levels expected of a beginning administrator.
+Both sets of expectations are aligned to the more complex California Professional Standards for Educational Leaders (CPSEL) used to measure current administrators’ practice.
+The performance expectations are assessed through a combination of the California Administrator Performance Assessment (CalAPA) and coursework/fieldwork assignments.

 - Partnership Letter to District and County Offices Candidate fieldwork locations are important factors in preparing candidates for mastery of program the CalAPA.
 CTC’s Executive Director Mary Sandy has authored a letter to aid schools, district, and county office personnel understand their role in preliminary preparation, through initial partnerships and ongoing relationships with initial preparation programs.
 This letter is being provided here for programs to download and distribute to all district and county offices with whom their candidates work during their preliminary program enrollment as they continue to partner together for candidate success.